 Lizabeth R. Hopkins has been practicing law since 1996, and has extensive experience in a variety of litigation matters.
-She focuses her practice in general litigation, personal injury, civil rights, automobile negligence including third party liability and no fault, contract disputes, construction, subrogation, coverage, and premises liability.
+She focuses her practice in general litigation, personal injury, civil rights, automobile negligence including third party liability and no fault, contract disputes, construction, subrogation, professional liability, home insurance claims, coverage, and premises liability.

 - On a construction case, Liz‘s good use of surveillance made an impact in the jury trial.
 The Plaintiff, working from the roof on a movie theater, fell after not tying off and attempting to walk backward.
 He claimed physical and mental damages in the amount of $13 million.
 Liz noticed a dramatic difference in his behavior in the courtroom, and suggested the use of surveillance.
 The video produced evidence of the Plaintiff outside of the courtroom showing significant improvement in his demeanor and mental state, which called into question the severity of his injuries.
 This resulted in a hung jury and the case was eventually settled later for a significantly decreased amount.

 - On a case involving an automobile accident, the Plaintiff, a high school student, was rear-ended by the Defendant.
 Although there was no visible damage to her vehicle, the Plaintiff claimed a variety of physical injuries and attributed them to the incident.
 Liz obtained a defense verdict when the Defense compared the lack of damage to the vehicle to the overinflated story of the Plaintiff.